How To Secure Smart Contract: Tips from an Ethical Hacker

 In order to secure the funds involved in your smart contract, it’s important to use multi-signature wallets.
 This means that multiple parties must sign off on any transaction.
 That way, if one party’s private key is compromised, the funds won’t be lost.

-Dont forget to read this: 10 Best Smart Contract Audit Tools to work as a professional
+Dont forget to read this: Smart Contract Audit Checklist: 8 most critical points

 Tip 3: Develop a Comprehensive Testing Plan